I fell head over heels in love with the muffuletta sandwich almost thirty years ago on my first visit to New Orleans.

 Now, I can’t visit the Big Easy without one.
 (That and a beignet.)

-For me it starts with the right bread.
+It starts with the right bread.

 And the bread is unlike anything I’ve ever found been able to find locally, so I make my own.
+It’s originally a Sicilian recipe.

-I use a recipe from the 1986 cookbook Cajun-Creole Cooking by Terry Thompson.
+After trying several others, now I use a recipe from the 1986 cookbook Cajun-Creole Cooking by Terry Thompson.

 This is a recipe from the 1986 Cajun-Creole Cooking by Terry Thompson.